danielqnow/QuantumIntelligenceSociety.github.io/_pages/past.md

 - [Event Link / Day 2](https://www.facebook.com/events/314126556952680/)

 **Overview**:
-SQAI 2021 was our first large-scale event — a two-day virtual conference uniting voices from academia, medicine, and industry.
+SQAI 2021 was our first large-scale event - a two-day virtual conference uniting voices from academia and industry.
 Presentations were conducted in both English and Mandarin, with speakers joining from around the world.
-The event included sessions on quantum health, smart contracts, and AI ethics.
+The event included sessions on quantum neural networks, quantum AI feature transformation, AI ethics, quantum information theory, societal impacts of QAI, future trajectories of quantum and AI, and more.

 **Recordings**:
 - [Watch Day 1](https://www.youtube.com/watch?v=Ba4BuGCNrm0)